erogaki-dev/erogaki/redis_flows.md

 DEL errors:uuid
 ```

-Send the received error message to the user.
+Use the json to craft an error message for the user and send it.

 ## DeepCreamPy-erogaki-wrapper: image receive and processing